wessenstam/stageworkshop/documentation/bugs.md

 - FEATURE = Darksite/cache:
   - Ping derik.davenport@ for testing
   - See [Darksite](darksite.md)
+  - Tasks:
+    - focus on dependencies first, then images?
+    - local devstation (never purge), for each:
+      - check if in ./cache
+      - else, download to ./cache
+      - upload to PE:~/cache
+    - PE CVM, for each:
+      - check if in ~/cache
+        - BENEFIT: reusable cache for any use case
+      - else, download to ~/cache
+      - install dependencies from ~/cache to ~
+      - eventually, upload to PC:~/cache
+      - DEFER: purge
+    - PC VM: repeat above for images

 - Feature = improve MKTG+SRE cluster automation
   - Louie: https://confluence.eng.nutanix.com:8443/display/LABS/Internal+Networks